elastisys/compliantkubernetes-apps/migration/v0.34/README.md

     git switch -d v0.34.x
     ```

+1. Verify that no important resources are present in the `elastic-system` and `influxdb-prometheus` namespaces.

+    ``` bash
+    ./migration/v0.34/prepare/30-delete-obsolete-ns.sh
+    ```

+    Expected output:

+    ```
+    No resources found in elastic-system namespace.
+    No resources found in influxdb-prometheus namespace.
+    ```

+    If resources _are_ present, verify that they are not something important.

 1. Update apps configuration:

     This will take a backup into `backups/` before modifying any files.